octobercms/docs/backend-forms.md

 Supplying the dropdown options tn the model class:

-    public function getStatusOptions($keyValue = null)
+    public function getStatusOptions()
     {
         return ['all' => 'All', ...];
     }

 The third global method `getDropdownOptions()` can also be defined in the model, this will be used for all dropdown field types for the model.
-This method takes two parameters, the field name and current key value, and should return an array of options in the format **key => label**.
+The first argument of this method is the field name, and should return an array of options in the format **key => label**.

-    public function getDropdownOptions($fieldName = null, $keyValue = null)
+    public function getDropdownOptions($fieldName = null)
     {
-        if ($fieldName == 'status')
+        if ($fieldName == 'status') {
             return ['all' => 'All', ...];
+        }
-        else
+        else {
             return ['' => '-- none --'];
         }
+    }

 The fourth method uses a specific method declared in the model's class.
 In the next example the `listStatuses()` method should be defined in the model class.
-This method takes two parameters, the current key value and field name, and should return an array of options in the format **key => label**.
+This method should return an array of options in the format **key => label**.

     status:
         label: Blog Post Status